By Dustin Simpson

 Let this post be your reminder to keep up on routine maintenance, especially when concerning your roof.
 You do not want to have to do a full RV roof replacement, so be sure to keep up with its maintenance.
 This includes keeping up with your roof sealants, side seams and insert moldings at the roof line.
-The below videos show the dangers of not keeping up on RV routine maintenance.
+The below video shows the dangers of not keeping up on RV routine maintenance.

 A full RV roof replacement

 Check out this trailer roof replacement from start to finish!
-This is one of the worst roofs we have seen as the roof literally is scooped away in pieces.
+This is one of the worst roofs we have seen, as the roof is literally scooped away in pieces.
 Dustin and Dave share their best practices.

-DIY Products
+DIY products

 There are the products my technicians use on a repair like this: